This article may contain compensated links. Please read disclaimer for more info.

 Suggested by Izzy | The Gap Decaders

-Gordes is one of the prettiest medieval towns in France.
-It’s situated in Provence in the South of France.
+If you are looking to spend a few days in a pretty medieval town, France is full of interesting options.
+Gordes, in Provence, is one of the best medieval towns in France, with easy day trips to Gordes, Avignon, the Sénanque Abbey, and the lavender fields.
 Gordes is actually on the official list of the ‘Most Beautiful Villages of France,’ so it totally deserves a visit!

 Gordes was built in the 11th century around a fortified medieval castle.
 It was a fortress in the Middle Ages, also acting as a real shelter for populations fleeing invasions and religious wars.

 Gordes has a lot of assets.
 First of all, because it’s located on top of a hill, it has a very privileged position.
 It offers some stunning views of the Luberon mountain and the Calavon Valley!
 Also, the architecture of Gordes is quite characteristic with its white and grey stones.

 Aside from the medieval castle, Gordes features two abbeys, several ancient windmills, and fountains.
 Last but not least, this typical provincial village has many traditions, and many exhibitions and a cultural festival are organized here.